Aiven-Labs/kafka-streams-example/README.md

 The project uses Gradle and Groovy for configuration.

-If you're using an Aiven for Apache Kafka serfice, then the Sample data generator for "Logistics" will write appropriate messages to the aforesaid `logistics_data_gen` topic, so that's a good way of demonstrating that the program works.
+If you're using an Aiven for Apache Kafka service, then the Sample data generator for "Logistics" will write appropriate messages to the aforesaid `logistics_data_filtered` topic, so that's a good way of demonstrating that the program works.

 ## Command line arguments for the Java app